Assistance programs Bexar County and San Antonio.

 - If you apply for help and are determined to be eligible, households will receive emergency assistance and cash grants for paying rent, utilities and air conditioning bills, food, prescription medicine and medical bills.
 In addition, the GRASP Thrift Shop provides free clothing and house wares and products to needy families.

 San Antonio Center for Working Families Program offers numerous services and options to low income families.
-Among other options include job placement, emergency rent and utility assistance, medical equipment and prescription assistance, budget and debt programs, and much more.
+Among other options include job placement, emergency rent and utility assistance, or free medical equipment.
+There is also prescription assistance, budget and debt programs, and much more.
 Dial (210) 207-7830.

-Bexar County Department Of Community Resources Main Office - This location may be able to assists low income households and families that need energy-related assistance.
+Bexar County Department Of Community Resources Housing and Human Services Main Office - This location may be able to assists low income households and families that need energy-related assistance.
 Services offered by this location include case management, funds to pay for an energy crisis, elderly and disabled assistance and heating/cooling systems assistance, and also co-payment.
 (210) 335-6770

 CAM Social Services, which is formally known as Christian Assistance Ministry, offers emergency food and clothing to the low income, limited financial assistance for paying for bus tickets, medications, and other bills.
 The church also has referral services to local charities and non-profits, and additional social services.
-They have multiple sites, with the main downtown San Antonio Texas (210)223-6648
+They have multiple sites, with the main downtown San Antonio Texas office at 210-223-4099.

 Volunteers of America Texas (San Antonio) offers programs for the poor and less fortunate.
 Low income and public housing, credit counseling, job training, and other aid is readily available from Life Enrichment Centers and other sites.
 More on Texas Volunteer of America assistance programs.

-Military Family Relief Project – The organization can offer short term, emergency assistance.
+Military Family Relief Project at Catholic Charities – The organization can offer short term, emergency assistance.
 A focus is on eviction prevention, so the money will be used for rent or utility bills.
 Other services available may be free food, clothing, loans for housing expenses such as repairs or deposits, and referrals.
 Funds are for veteran and their families.
 210-226-6178.